Subcontracts and Multiparty Arbitration in Construction Disputes

 In addition to the default provision of Clause 20, the Appendix of the FIDIC Conditions of Subcontract provides for two alternative dispute resolution processes that the parties may agree to follow.
 In such case, the parties will have to amend default Clause 20 and incorporate one of the two alternative options.Under the first option, the dispute resolution process under the subcontract does not include a subcontract DAB: where a dispute arises, the contractor and the subcontractor will attempt to amicably settle the dispute and, failing any amicable solution, will refer their dispute to arbitration.
 If parties opted for this alternative dispute resolution process, there will be no harmonisation or coordination of the two processes at any stage.

 Alternatively, the Appendix provides for a complex procedure with an aim of binding the subcontractor to the decision of both the DAB and the arbitration award under the main contract.

 Specifically, within seven days after receipt of a subcontractor’s notice of claim, the contractor must notify the subcontractor of whether the subcontractor’s claim will be treated as related or unrelated to the main contract claim.
 Any disputes about whether the claim is related or unrelated will be resolved under the ICC Rules for a Pre-Arbitral Referee Procedure.

-Overall, the third alternative is highly complex and is likely to give rise to many issues, with anecdotal experience so far showing that it is not generally preferred by parties.
+Overall, while the third alternative aims to produce an efficient means to resolve related disputes, it is highly complex and is likely to give rise to many issues, with anecdotal experience so far showing that it is not generally preferred by parties.